onsamyj/dipper/README.md

 **[8BitDo Ultimate Software](https://support.8bitdo.com/ultimate/pro2.html)** for [8BitDo Pro 2](https://www.8bitdo.com/pro2/) gamepad configuration.\
 `scoop install 8bitdo-pro2`

-> ℹ️ Both of them have they own autoupdate feature, that you can’t, afaik, turn off.
+> ℹ️ Both of them have their own autoupdate feature, that, afaik, you can’t turn off.
 So this is more of an installation helper, than anything.
 And also version number can be out of date because of that.